nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## Purpose of Guide

 This guide aims to teach those new to PennyWise how to navigate and utilise the application.
-It can also provide experienced users or users familiar with similar command-line applications tips on how to maximise efficiency when using PennyWise.
+It also provides experienced or returning users a mini refresher course on how to make the most out of PennyWise.

 ## How to use this User Guide